-To ensure uniformity of minute entries and to save time composing the record, all minutes will be prepared in a standardized format.
+To ensure uniformity of minute entries and to save time composing the record, all minutes will be prepared in a standardized format in accordance with the City's administrative policy.

 Minutes will include a statement of all commission actions, including motions made and vote thereon.
-Communication by members of the public shall include name and address (if provided) and subject matter.
+Public comments by members of the public shall include names (if provided).